Rooftop Grease Containment

 Can Las Vegas Hood Cleaning help us with Grease Containment?

 Yep.
-Give us a call.
+Give us a call or click our Contact page.
 We’ll make a visit and look for solutions that will best work for you.

 It’s simple, restaurant grease and oil can damage your roof and create an unnecessary fire hazard.
 Exhaust fans are designed to remove grease vapors from your kitchen.
 Unfortunately much of this grease will eventually leak onto your roof.
 Because food grease is acidic it can cause the surface of your roof to deteriorate.